 (Hang on for a wee bit here.
 This part is a bit technical, but is written for people who want to know the facts about their amazing healing experiences.)

 Let me put it this way?
 Would you rather have your nerves and your organs working 95% or 100%?
-Although the difference may be only 5%, like compound interest on a mortgage or an a savings account multiplied over months, years or decades, makes a massive difference to your health!
+Although the difference maybe only 5%, like compound interest on a mortgage or a savings account multiplied over months, years or decades, it makes a massive difference to your health!
 That is the type of problem that we are talking about!

 Here is the problem: if your C1 (atlas), C2 (axis) or C3 vertebrae are misaligned, the myodural bridges do something completely different.
 Instead of protecting your brainstem, they impart physical tension that literally pulls on it!
 The term used to describe this process coined by medical doctor Alf Brieg is “adverse mechanical tension.”